Sinf-e-Aahan: Production

 Producers first announced the project on 29 June 2021 along with cast revelation.
+Ramsha Khan, Yumna Zaidi, Sajal Aly, Kubra Khan and Syra Yousuf were cast as the leads.
 The poster of the serial along with first teaser was released on 10 November 2021.

-During filming, the lead cast received military training and participated in physical and mental training.
+During filming, the lead cast received military training and participated in physical training at PMA.

 Soundtrack

 The soundtrack of the drama has been composed by Asim Azhar and has been sung by Azhar along with Zeb Bangash.
 The lyrics have been penned by Hassan Ali, Ahsan Talish and Asim Azhar.
+Azhar performed the OST of the series without any charges.